 Welcome at the website of Jaap Goedemoed Artworks!

-A complex new artwork 2021 can be seen in Artworks.
+The new pentagonal artwork Composition No. 2 can also be seen in Artworks.

 It is reminded that all artworks are described.
 Please use the text symbol in orange, when the enlargement of the artwork is on the screen, by moving the cursor at the lower side in the right corner on this text symbol and click, and the artwork will turn around showing a short description of the artwork.